TechnoConserve/seed_database/README.md

 **Many-to-One**

-For both the Address and Institution table, the relationship will be Many-to-One from the Contact table.
+For both the Address and Entity table, the relationship will be Many-to-One from the Contact table.
 In other words, there can be multiple contacts related to a single address and a single institution.

 The link between the tables is maintained by what is called a ForeignKey.
-We will give the Contact table one column for each ForeignKey we need it to hold, one for the Address table and one for the Institution table.
+We will give the Contact table one column for each ForeignKey we need it to hold, one for the Address table and one for the Entity table.
 Each ForeignKey column holds an integer value that corresponds to one of the unique primary key values of the outside, or “foreign”, table.
-This will establish Many-to-One relationships between the Contact table and the Address and Institution tables.
+This will establish Many-to-One relationships between the Contact table and the Address and Entity tables.

 We start to link the tables like so:
 ```python